Short-Term International Visit Requests: Information for Prospective Visitors

 Single Unit Requests

 If your visit request is limited to a single academic division, research unit, or professional school, contact the unit of interest directly to request the visit.
 Individuals within that unit are responsible for endorsing the request, scheduling meetings and providing logistical support.
 For example, to request meetings with faculty from Anthropology, Economics, and Sociology, which are departments within the Division of Social Sciences, contact those departments directly to inquire about possible meetings.
 Click below for links to our academic and research websites:

 While we welcome the use of interpreters during meetings, UC San Diego is not able to provide interpretation services.

 Visitor Guide to UC San Diego and Campus Tours

 We welcome participation of international visitors in tours of our campus.
 Visit UC San Diego's Visitor website for more information about UC San Diego and to schedule a tour.

 Hotel, Transportation and General Information

 We regret that we are not able to assist with hotel or transportation arrangements.
-The Visitor Guide to UC San Diego provides lodging, transportation and other information for visitors to our campus.
 Local hotels, including Hotel La Jolla, Jolla Shores Hotel, Estancia La Jolla, Sheraton La Jolla and the Residence Inn by Marriott offer UC San Diego rates.
 Please ask for the UC San Diego rate at the time you make your reservations.